 - Pastured raised beef & grass fed in Argentina

 - Natural source of vitamins and nutrients expressed in the heart tissue

 - Codeage grass fed beef heart capsules are free of any fillers, binders, or flow agents

 - Made in the USA in a cGMP certified facility

 Final Thoughts on Beef Heart

-Beef heart, and many organ meats, are rich in vitamins, minerals, and many vital nutrients.
-For anyone who enjoys having meat as a main staple in their diet beef heart is worth trying.
+Beef heart, and many organ meats, can be rich in vitamins, minerals, and many vital nutrients.
+For anyone who enjoys having meat as a main staple in their diet, beef heart is worth trying.
 It is affordable, lean, flavorful, and rich in nutrients.
 It just may be the ideal meat your diet has been missing.